Deep Learning Enhanced Realized GARCH: Introduction

+This paper proposes a new approach to volatility modeling by combining deep learning and realized volatility measures.
+Our deep-learning-enhanced realized GARCH framework, under the acronym DeepRGARCH, incorporates and distills modeling advances from financial econometrics, high frequency trading data and deep learning.
+Inspired by RECH, we incorporate the long short-term memory model (LSTM) of \cite{hochreiter_long_1997} into RealGARCH.
+The LSTM architecture is one of the most advanced and sophisticated RNN techniques and has proven highly efficient for time series modeling.
+By incorporating LSTM into RealGARCH, we unlock its modeling power and allow it to be able to capture complex underlying dynamics in financial volatility.
 We compare the performance of the new model with several existing benchmark models on 31 stock market indices.
 We show that the new model substantially improves on previous approaches in both in-sample fit and out-of-sample forecasting.
-The code and examples reported in the paper can be found at \url{https://github.com/VBayesLab/RealRECH}.
+The code and examples reported in the paper can be found at \url{https://github.com/VBayesLab/DeepRGARCH}.

 The rest of the article is organized as follows.
-Section \ref{sec: model formulation} briefly reviews the model components (the GARCH-type models, realized volatility measures and recurrent neural networks) before describing the proposed RealRECH model.
-Section \ref{sec:inference} presents the Bayesian inference method for RealRECH and section \ref{sec:inference} presents the empirical analysis.
+Section \ref{sec: model formulation} briefly reviews the model components (the GARCH-type models, realized volatility measures and recurrent neural networks) before describing the proposed DeepRGARCH model.
+Section \ref{sec:inference} presents the Bayesian inference method for DeepRGARCH and Section \ref{sec:inference} presents the empirical analysis.
 Section \ref{sec:conclusion} concludes.
 The Appendix provides further implementation and empirical details.